mailvelope/mailvelope/Readme.md

 # Mailvelope

-Mailvelope is a chrome extension that allows secure email communication with Webmail based on the OpenPGP standard.
+Mailvelope is a browser extension for Google Chrome and Firefox that allows secure email communication based on the OpenPGP standard.
+It can be configured to work with arbitrary Webmail provider.

+## OpenPGP backends

+Mailvelope uses the following OpenPGP implementations

+  - [OpenPGP.js](http://openpgpjs.org/) for the Chrome Extension
+  - [Pidgeon Privacy Guard](https://pidgeonpg.org/) for the Firefox Addon

+## Status

+  - Chrome Extension: _beta_
+  - Firefox Addon: _alpha_

 ## Installation

 Mailvelope is available in the Chrome Web Store: https://chrome.google.com/webstore/detail/kajibbejlbohfaggdiogboambcijhkke

+Or as an XPI file for Firefox: dist/mailvelope.xpi

 ## Website